fredbing/Bible-analytics-pyspark/README.md

 In this project, the King James Version (KJV) Bible was analyzed with Pyspark and Jupyter Notebook.

+### rdd_kjv.ipynb

-In rdd_kjv.ipynb notebook, Pyspark RDD was created for the KJV text file.
+In this notebook, Pyspark RDD was created for the KJV text file.
 Major RDD operations include:

   (1) filter out the empty lines;